Plan9-Archive/dboddie-wiki/Building a PC Disk Image.md

 ```

 If it finishes successfully, it should print a message informing you that you
-can run *qemu* to test it in the following way:
+can run *qemu* or *qemu-system-i386* to test it in the following way:

 ```
 #!bash

 qemu -m 512M -drive file=disk.img -net user -net nic,model=rtl8139
+qemu-system-i386 -m 512M -drive file=disk.img -net user -net nic,model=rtl8139
 ```

 Hopefully, this should boot successfully to a console prompt after obtaining